nayaCodeStudio/nayaCodeStudio/README.md

 - Create and develop automation testing for regression test web and mobile apps.

-- Create and develop negative and positive test case.
+- Create and develop negative and positive test cases.

 ## Technical Skills :